awsdocs/aws-codecommit-user-guide/doc_source/how-to-push-large-repositories.md

 1. Save the document in a documents directory \(not the working directory of your local repo\) and name it `incremental-repo-migration.py`\.
 Make sure the directory you choose is one configured in your local environment or path variables, so you can run the Python script from a command line or terminal\.

-## Step 3: Run the Script and Migrate Incrementally to AWS CodeCommit<a name="how-to-push-large-repositories-runscript"></a>
+## Step 3: Run the Script and Migrate Incrementally to CodeCommit<a name="how-to-push-large-repositories-runscript"></a>

- Now that you have created your `incremental-repo-migration.py` script, you can use it to incrementally migrate a local repo to an AWS CodeCommit repository\.
+ Now that you have created your `incremental-repo-migration.py` script, you can use it to incrementally migrate a local repo to a CodeCommit repository\.
 By default, the script pushes commits in batches of 1,000 commits and attempts to use the Git settings for the directory from which it is run as the settings for the local repo and remote repository\.
 You can use the options included in `incremental-repo-migration.py` to configure other settings, if necessary\.

 1. From the terminal or command prompt, change directories to the local repo you want to migrate\.

-1. From that directory, type the following command:
+1. From that directory, run the following command:

    ```
    python incremental-repo-migration.py